HugoTheJanitor/LEDsBrightness2Buttons/README.md

 # LEDsBrightness2Buttons

-Simple Arduino project for controlling the brightness of two LEDs using two buttons.
+A beginner-friendly Arduino project for controlling the brightness of two LEDs using two buttons.

-Perfect for learning Arduino basics: digital input, PWM, and how to handle button presses.
+This project is designed for learning Arduino basics, digital input, PWM, and button control.

 ---

 ## About

 Two buttons control the brightness of two LEDs:

 - **UP button** → increases brightness
 - **DOWN button** → decreases brightness
-- **Range** → 0 to 255 (PWM)
+- **Brightness range** → 0–255 (PWM)
 - **LEDs** → controlled with PWM on pins 9 and 10

 This is one of my first Arduino projects.

+These projects document my learning journey with Arduino and Embedded Systems.

-Feel free to use it, modify it, and learn from the code!
+Feel free to use, modify, and learn from the code.

-If it helps you, a ⭐ is appreciated.
+If this project helps you, a ⭐ on the repository is appreciated.

 ---